emascot/emascot.github.io/_posts/2016-08-17-introduction-to-git-using-sourcetree.markdown

   - vcs
 ---

-For my first blog post, I want to introduce people to something so important, I can't believe that not everyone knows about it.
-Anyone who writes code - which is pretty much everyone nowadays - should know what Git is.
+For my first blog post, I want to introduce you to one of the most important tools for development.
+Anyone who writes code - which is pretty much everyone nowadays - should know how to use Git.
 I can't emphasize enough how useful it is, and that is why I chose it as my first topic.

 Git is a way to do version control, i.e. go back and forth between versions of a project.
 Back in 2012, people used many different version control systems.
 I tried Subversion and Mercurial but pretty much everyone is in the Git boat now.
 There's a bunch of reasons why Git won out.
 For me, it made working in a team much better.
 Git is great at handling large projects but what I want to show is that Git helps for even the smallest individual projects.